paulbrodersen/netgraph/docs/source/interactivity.rst

     plt.show()

-There is also some experimental support for editing the graph elements interactively using the :code:`EditableGraph` class.
+There is also some experimental support for editing graph elements interactively in the :code:`EditableGraph`, :code:`EditableMultiGraph`, and :code:`EditableArcDiagram` classes.

     - Pressing :code:`insert` or :code:`+` will add a new node to the graph.
     - Double clicking on two nodes successively will create an edge between them.